 First, along with two AC outlets, you also get 3 DC-outputs.
 You can even get solar and vehicle attachments (sold separately) to keep the battery going longer.

 The downside to the Yeti Generator is definitely the bulk.
-If you do a lot of motorcycle or car camping, having one of these handy isn’t an issue, because you can just keep it in the car or outside of your premium teepee tent for camping.
+If you do a lot of motorcycles or car camping, having one of these handy isn’t an issue, because you can just keep it in the car or outside of your premium teepee tent for camping.

 In fact, it would be ideal.
-Hook it up to a couple portable solar panels, and you’d have endless energy.
+Hook it up to a couple of portable solar panels, and you’d have endless energy.
 However, if you backpack a lot, such as a comfortable backpacking hammock, consider another lighter, more viable option.

 Tired of having to pre-charge your power banks before going on an adventure?
 The SOKOO Portable Solar Charge can change all that.
 Though you may be thinking that a solar panel would be highly fragile and not all smart for hiking, this model will make you see differently.